semiod-github/semiod-github.github.io/udemy2.md

      60 Upgrading Kubeadm Clusters
-	Following are the high-level steps required to perfrom kubeadm upgrade.
+	Following are the high-level steps required to perform kubeadm upgrade.
 	1. Find the latest version to upgrade to.
 	2. Unhold the kubeadm binary
 	   apt-mark unhold kubelet